5 Online Certifications That Will Help You Develop Your Soft Skills

 People may think they know all of what social media entails, “but they’re not getting the full picture,” Colner said.
 “It’s important to see how all these pieces fit together.
 That’s what a [certification] program can help with.”

-Beside the cognitive, spatial, problem-solving and metalinguistic benefits of learning a second language, it can also be super practical.
+Learning a second language can be super practical.
 Bilingual workers earn 5% to 20% more than their monolingual counterparts, according to Salary.com.

 And as the job market continues to globalize, nothing says “나를 고용해요!
 (Hire me!)” like second-language skills.